Zorua162/AOC2024/README.md

 ## Plan

-Get as far in AOC 2024 as I can, using methods I've learned throughout the year, like
+Get as far in AOC 2024 as I can, to learn how much I have improved during the year.

 ## Template